circleci/lunch-n-learn/README.md

 <img src="images/workflows-circle-101-running.png">

-And drilling a little further into our workflow..
+And drilling a little deeper into our workflow..

 <img src="images/inside-workflows-circle-101-running.png">